kawfeee/bgColorChanger/README.md

-Here's a sample README content for your background color changer website made using React, Vite, and Tailwind CSS:

----

 # Background Color Changer

 This is a simple background color changer website built using **React**, **Vite**, and **Tailwind CSS**.
 It allows users to change the background color by selecting from various color options.
 This project demonstrates how to build an interactive UI using React with styling from Tailwind CSS.